kelsien/datagovernancepatterns/patterns/indexing.md

 Stakeholders impacted:

-Case study example: (a couple of lines on how, when, where this pattern applies)
+Case study example/s: (a couple of lines on how, when, where this pattern applies)

 In what context others should use this pattern: